tomcourt/enguino/README.md

 # Enguino

+Please note - although I continue to use Enguino in my plane, no further development is likely on this project.
+As it is open source feel free to fork and otherwise make use of any portion of Enguino.

 ## General Description

 Enguino (a portmanteau of engine and Arduino) is an inexpensive _(as cheap as $100)_, lightweight _(2 ounces w/o case or cables)_, small _(about the size of a bar of bath soap)_, [open source] engine monitor for experimental aircraft.
 The engine monitor is displayed on a tablet as a web page.
 Here is an [example] of a typical Enguino display.
 The tablet can be an iPad, an Android or any other tablet that includes a modern web browser and has wifi.